 Motivated by what he saw, Muhammad was inspired to develop his revolutionary micro-credit system through the Grameen Bank in 1976.
 The banking option, which has achieved phenomenal success in helping the 5.6 million poor people in Bangladesh gain a better quality of life, was founded on Muhammad’s belief that credit should be a basic human right.
 Muhammad stated that “nothing in the economic theories I taught reflected the life around me.
 How could I go on telling my students to make belief stories in the name of economics?
 I needed to run away from these theories and from my textbooks and discover the real-life economics of a poor person’s existence.”
 From there, he discovered that by offering people tiny loans for self-employment, he could create a more inclusive, less classist banking system.

-The Grameen Bank was fully established as an independent bank in 1983, and today more than 250 institutions in nearly 100 countries operate micro-credit programs based on the Grameen Bank model.
-One expert in innovative government has stated that the program established by Yunus “is the single most important development in the third world in the last 100 years”.
+Fully established in 1983, The Grameen Bank has more than 250 institutions in nearly 100 countries, offering micro-credit programs based on the Grameen Bank model.
+One expert in innovative government suggested that the program “is the single most important development in the third world in the last 100 years”.

 To book Muhammad Yunus as the motivational speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.